Kentucky Retirement Systems Invests $1.55 Million in Ball Co. (NYSE:BLL)

 The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, September 15th.
 Investors of record on Wednesday, September 1st were paid a dividend of $0.20 per share.
 This is a positive change from Ball’s previous quarterly dividend of $0.15.
 The ex-dividend date of this dividend was Tuesday, August 31st.
 This represents a $0.80 annualized dividend and a yield of 0.89%.
 Ball’s dividend payout ratio is 26.94%.

 BLL has been the subject of several recent research reports.
-Northland Securities initiated coverage on Ball in a report on Tuesday, June 29th.
-They issued a “buy” rating and a $113.00 price target for the company.
+Truist Securities initiated coverage on Ball in a report on Tuesday, September 14th.
+They issued a “hold” rating and a $102.00 price target for the company.
 Truist initiated coverage on Ball in a report on Monday, September 13th.
 They issued a “hold” rating and a $102.00 price target for the company.
 They noted that the move was a valuation call.
 Robert W. Baird reiterated a “hold” rating and issued a $85.00 price target on shares of Ball in a report on Friday, August 6th.
-Atlantic Securities raised shares of Ball from a “neutral” rating to an “overweight” rating and set a $101.00 price objective for the company in a research report on Tuesday, June 22nd.
-Finally, Wells Fargo & Company decreased their price objective on shares of Ball from $100.00 to $92.00 and set an “equal weight” rating for the company in a research report on Monday, August 9th.
+Wells Fargo & Company decreased their price objective on shares of Ball from $100.00 to $92.00 and set an “equal weight” rating for the company in a research report on Monday, August 9th.
+Finally, Zacks Investment Research cut shares of Ball from a “buy” rating to a “hold” rating and set a $102.00 price objective for the company. in a research report on Thursday, September 2nd.
 Nine analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
 Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus target price of $102.35.

 About Ball